belzecue/arlez80_godot-midi-player2/readme.md

 # Godot MIDI Player

-MIDI player library for Godot Engine 3.
+Software MIDI player library for Godot Engine 3.

 * Can changes play speed.
 * Can control as AudioSamplePlayer.